Steve-Fenton/stevefenton.co.uk/src/pages/blog/2021/10/the-productivity-offset-law.md

 ## Etzine’s Law

 There is something about *Etzine’s Law* that resonates with many people.
-If you scroll through the replies, lots of people are shifting their work patterns to take advantage of hours that don’t get disrupted.
-Some are starting early, others are finishing late, and still more are moving their lunches.
+If you scroll through the replies, many people are shifting their work patterns to take advantage of hours that don’t get disrupted.
+Some start early, others finish late, and still more move their lunches.

 ## Generalising the law

-Bearing in mind all of these responses, I think we can generalise *Etzine’s Law* as as *The Productivity Offset Law*, which is:
+Bearing in mind all of these responses, I think we can generalise *Etzine’s Law* as *The Productivity Offset Law*, which is:

 > Where people cannot be productive during normal business hours, they will offset their hours to create periods of contiguous focus time.

 We don’t have to worry that “*all the offsetting will eventually mean we all take lunch at 11, so end up back where were*“.
 If everyone offsets to get focus time, they are unlikely to use that time to disrupt others.
-In a way we create swathes of space where all these people focussing are also leaving others alone to focus.
+In a way, we create swathes of space where all these people focusing are also leaving others alone to focus.
 However, one corollary to *The Productivity Offset Law* is likely to be *The Offset Alignment Error*, which occurs when people who need to disrupt you re-align their hours to yours to extend the immediacy of their need to interrupt you.

-If you are making use of offsets to stay productive, it is worth having a strategy for how you will provide availability outside of your offset to service the people who depend on you.
+If you are using offsets to stay productive, it is worth having a strategy for how you will provide availability outside your offset to service the people who depend on you.